Twilight of the Idols: The Problem of Socrates

 Throughout history, Nietzsche asserts, the most learned seem to have shared a common belief that life is worthless.
 Nietzsche argues that this idea was not a symptom of a healthy society but of one in decline.
 Philosophers such as Socrates or Plato, Nietzsche explains, shared a common physiological disposition to feel negatively about life, which reflected the decay of the superior Greek culture that preceded them.

 Nietzsche holds Socrates in special contempt.
-Socrates, he believes, was subject to all manner of vice and lustful impulses and was a product of the "lower orders" of society.
+Socrates, he believes, was ugly (a symptom or feature of his inner weakness and decadence) and was a product of the "lower orders" of society.
 Nietzsche singles out two particular ideas of Socrates for attack.
 The first is the interconnectedness of reason, virtue, and happiness.
 The second is Socrates's introduction of the dialectic method to philosophy (the process by which two or more people with different points of view reach a conclusion through a process of discourse, logic, and reason, also called the Socratic method).
 Nietzsche thought that the dialectic allowed weaker philosophical positions and less sophisticated thinkers to gain too large a foothold in a society.
 Nietzsche's program valued instinct over reason, but because of Socrates and the dialectic, Greek culture now became "absurdly rational."
 A key part of Nietzsche's thesis is that "happiness and instinct are one," but reason stands in direct opposition to instinct.

 Ultimately, Nietzsche insisted, the value of life cannot be estimated, and any judgment concerning it only reveals the person's life-denying or life-affirming tendencies.